Cargo bike: Stroller bike

-Long John bicycle
+Long john bicycle

-The Long John Bicycle is a cargo bike with the cargo area in front of the rider and some linkage connecting the steering to the front wheel, "linkage steering".
+The long john bicycle is a cargo bike with the cargo area in front of the rider and some linkage connecting the steering to the front wheel, "linkage steering".
 Capacity is usually about 220 lb.
-A traditional Long John will have a smaller front wheel and a 23 or 26 in rear wheel, plus a 30–40 in long platform, basket, or box located low, in front of the handlebars.
+A traditional long john will have a smaller front wheel and a 23 or 26 in rear wheel, plus a 30–40 in long platform, basket, or box located low, in front of the handlebars.

-The term "bakfiets" (which means "box bike" in Dutch; plural is "bakfietsen") is also used to describe this style of bicycle.
+The term "bakfiets" (which literally means "box bike" in Dutch; plural is "bakfietsen") is the Dutch word for cargo bikes in general.
+Bakfiets has traditionally mainly been used to refer to cargo tricycles with two front wheels, while the term Deense bakfiets ("Danish cargo bike") is sometimes used to describe the Long John style of bicycle.

-Vintage Long Johns are becoming collectible.
-The last known manufacturer to still produce the original Long John is Monark.
-The history of Long John Bicycles is traced to Denmark c.
+Vintage long johns are becoming collectible.
+The last known manufacturer to still produce the original long john is Monark.
+The history of long john bicycles is traced to Denmark c.
 1923.
 The Smith & Co.
 Company (SCO - founded by Ivar Smith and Robert Jacobsen in Odense, Denmark 17 October 1894) was the inventor and the first to build this type of cargo bicycle.
 The first Long-John was presented to the public at the Wembley World Fair & Exhibition in 1924.

 This style of bicycle is useful for carrying cargo, including children, and can function as a car replacement for many families.
 It is possible to install a carseat in the box to for babies, and when children get older, they are often seated on a small bench and clipped in with a 3- or 5-point harness.
 Canopies can be affixed to the cargo box for protection from the elements, making a warm and inviting space for children to enjoy the ride.

-Off-road Long John bicycle

-The range of Long John style cargobikes extends to off-road applications.
-Such designs can cover difficult terrain such as sand, mud, and snow, by using fatbike tires, electric motors, and suitable ground clearance.
-This brings cargobikes into farms, national parks, 1st-response situations, and immunization programs.